cIAmAShape/NGPTesting/intro-to-bash/README.md

 ### `$((<op>))` syntax

 Remember earlier in this guide that taught you how to "encapsulate" string variables to keep them clean and readable?
 This is why.
-Similar to how you would use `${}` syntax to mark a variable in a string, you can use `$(())` to mark a section as peforming mathematical operations.
+Similar to how you would use `${}` syntax to mark a variable in a string, you can use `$(())` to mark a section as performing mathematical operations.
 Let's look at the example below from file arithmetic/math1.sh:
 ```
 #!/bin/bash